 Rafting is permitted on the Merced River between Stoneman Bridge (near Curry Village) and Sentinel Beach Picnic Area between 10 am and 6 pm under the following conditions: the river stage (depth) must read less than 6.5 feet at Sentinel Bridge and the sum of air temperature and water temperature must be more than 100°F. You must have a personal flotation device immediately available for each occupant of the raft (and children under age 13 must be wearing one).

-Rafting is also permitted on the South Fork of the Merced River in the Wawona area.
+Rafting is also permitted on the South Fork of the Merced River below Swinging Bridge (in Wawona).